Department of Theater and Dance Learning Outcomes

 Demonstrate increased competence in areas of theater or dance, including: dramaturgy, performance technique, and technical production.

-Use practical methodologies to create dance or theater performances and projects, with an understanding of the collaborative process necessary to achieve a standard professionalism.
+Use practical methodologies to create dance or theater performances and projects, with an understanding of the collaborative process necessary to achieve a standard of professionalism.

 Develop effective written and oral communication to defend informed reflections and judgments about theater or dance.